'Stock up on blankets': Ukrainians brace for horrific winter - NewsBreak

 US soccer briefly scrubs emblem from Iran flag at World Cup

-DOHA – The U.S. soccer federation briefly displayed Iran's national flag on social media without the emblem of the Islamic Republic, saying the move supports protesters in Iran ahead of the two nations' World Cup match Tuesday.
-Iran's government reacted by accusing America of removing the name of God...
+DOHA, Qatar (AP) — The U.S. soccer federation briefly displayed Iran's national flag on social media without the emblem of the Islamic Republic, saying the move supports protesters in Iran ahead of the two nations' World Cup match Tuesday.
+Iran's government reacted by accusing America of removing the name...

 Thousands protest Turkish strikes on Kurdish groups in Syria